CodeWithhamza1/testimonials-pro/README.md

 This document focuses on usage and high-level structure and deliberately omits sensitive implementation details.

 ### Changelog
+- 1.0.1 — Fixed long reviews display issue by truncating to 65 words with "Read more..." toggle; Fixed false plugin update notifications
 - 1.0.0 — Initial release

 ### License